Aatos Erkko: Sanoma

 Sanoma made its initial public offering in 1999, during Aatos Erkko's time as chairman of the board.
 Reporting news from around the world became increasingly important.
 Erkko founded Sanoma's own school for journalists in 1967, and Sanoma has foreign correspondents in many countries.

 Wealth

 Aatos Erkko was the largest single owner of Finland's largest media concern, holding just over 23% of the Sanoma stock.
-As one of the key part of Sanoma, Helsingin Sanomat is the largest newspaper by circulation in the entire Nordic region.
-The value of his assets were in 2012 estimated as of €600 million.
+As one of the key parts of Sanoma, Helsingin Sanomat is the largest newspaper by circulation in the entire Nordic region.
+The value of his assets was in 2012 estimated as of €600 million.
 Ca €300 million is in international securities managed by an investment company registered in Switzerland.

 Donations

 Aatos Erkko once donated €2.9 million to the University of Helsinki for the establishment of a professorship.

 He also donated expensive equipment to the Helsinki University Central Hospital and gave significant financial support to the Nuuksio National Park.

 The Jane and Aatos Erkko Foundation donated €415,000 for child disease diagnostics in 2011.